jdorn/json-editor/README.md

 }
 ```

-Local references must point to the `definitions` object of the root node of the schema and can't be nested.
+Local references must point to the `definitions` object of the root node of the schema.
-So, both `#/customkey/name` and `#/definitions/name/first` will throw an exception.
+So, `#/customkey/name` will throw an exception.

 If loading an external url via Ajax, the url must either be on the same domain or return the correct HTTP cross domain headers.
 If your URLs don't meet this requirement, you can pass in the references to JSON Editor during initialization (see Usage section above).

+Self-referential $refs are supported.
+Check out `examples/recursive.html` for usage examples.

 ### hyper-schema links